 There are hundreds of hikes around the hills of Los Angeles.
 A couple of my favorite hikes are Temescal Canyon and the nearby Will Rogers Trails in Pacific Palisades because they are an easy drive from Santa Monica.

-The stars are located on both sides of Hollywood Boulevard and Vine street.
+The walk of fame stars are located on both sides of Hollywood Boulevard and Vine street.
 Your kids will likely enjoy being closest to the center of the walk where the ‘stars’ will boast more recognizable names.
 Hollywood can be crowded, messy and full of street performers so be prepared.
+This part of Hollywood is not glamorous and can turn people off, but knowing that will help you enjoy it.
 Scout out a quiet lunch location in advance and plan your exit.
 Finish the day doing a hike to the Hollywood sign (see #5) or maybe a trip to the Hollywood Bristol Farms for groceries (live like a Hollywood local) before you return to your place.

 7. Movies – Hollywood Forever Cemetery Summer Movie Nights

 If you’re traveling in the summertime, be sure to check out the movie schedule at the Hollywood Forever Cemetery.
 Taking in a movie at a famous cemetery is definitely a unique way to enjoy Los Angeles with older kids.
 Bring a blanket, a picnic meal and even a bottle of wine and enjoy a movie under the stars.
-It’s pretty fun and a great way to take the spookiness out of being in a cemetery at night.
+It’s a fun way to meet people while watching a movie in a cemetery at night.

-The Hollywood Bowl outdoor Amphitheatre is simply one of the best (IMO) music venues in the US.
+The Hollywood Bowl outdoor Amphitheatre is an iconic music venue in the US.
 The Hollywood Bowl is located in the Hollywood Hills and is the summer home of the LA Philharmonic.
 There are many special music events like the Sound of Music Sing-A-Long; free weekday open rehearsals; popular bands and World music nights.
 Check the calendar when you plan your visit to LA.
 Pack a picnic lunch and drinks and prepare for an unforgettable experience.
 The Bowl is not to be missed!
 Oh, parking and traffic are awful so make a plan or at least set your expectations.

 Visit Disney Concert Hall for the architecture, stay for one of the special performances that are free for children with the purchase of one adult ticket.